Thank You Camellia

 Thank You Camellia is the third studio album and second major-label album by American singer-songwriter Kris Allen.
 It was released on May 18, 2012.

 Background

-Allen confirmed on April 4, 2012, via a WhoSay Twitter-based fan interview (and reiterated in following interviews) that the album's title is a reference to the home that he shared with friends from his home state of Arkansas while living in Los Angeles, where he recorded the majority of the songs featured on his sophomore release.
+Allen confirmed on April 4, 2012, via a WhoSay Twitter-based fan interview that the album's title is a reference to the home that he shared with friends from his home state of Arkansas while living in Los Angeles, where he recorded the majority of the songs featured on the album.